fshowalter/franksmovielog.com-v1/content/reviews/0160-velvet-buzzsaw-2019.md

 venue_notes:
 ---

-The creatives behind <span data-imdb-id="tt2872718">_Nightcrawler_</span> reunite for a mix of satire and horror set in the world of high-end contemporary art.
+The creatives behind <span data-imdb-id="tt2872718">_Nightcrawler_</span> reunite for an anemic mix of satire and horror set in the contemporary art world.
 Jake Gyllenhaal plays an influential critic jockeying to exploit a batch of cursed artwork.

 <!-- end -->

-Gyllenhaal's incessant commenting on a funeral's decor choices had me laughing.
-Ditto the shot of school children tromping bloody footprints over a museum's pristine white floors.
-But these scenes mark the satire's limit.
+A novel premise, but the film never commits.
+I loved Gyllenhaal’s incessant commenting on a funeral’s decor choices, and the shot of school children tromping bloody footprints over a museum’s pristine white floors.
+But the rest of the satire fell flat.

-I appreciated the horror's surreal presentation, but the central mystery didn't engage and the atmosphere never attained the level of dread present in better curse stories.
+The horror disappointed as well.
+I appreciated the surreal presentation, but the central mystery didn’t engage and the atmosphere never attained the level of dread present in better curse stories.

-Would a straight satire or horror have yielded better results?
-I don't know.
-But with a title like _Velvet Buzzsaw_ this film proves far too restrained.
+I wanted more bite, but this _Buzzsaw_ lacks teeth.